 In 2014, the Queensland government authorised commercial tourism companies to begin immersive swimming activities with humpback whales, currently listed as a “vulnerable” species under the Australian Environment Protection and Biodiversity Conservation Act.
-In July 2018, we launched a Swim-With-Whales Impact Study to collect scientific data on the impact of immersive (in-water) activities on humpback whales in Hervey Bay.
-On these research expeditions, passengers have an opportunity to be in the water alongside these magnificent mammals while contributing to important research with significant implications for the future of humpback whales in Hervey Bay.
+In July 2018, we launched a Swim-With-Whales Impact Study to collect scientific data on the impact of commercial swim with whales tourism activities on humpback whales in Hervey Bay.

 The purpose of the Swim-With-Whales Impact Study is to assess the impact of immersive whalewatching (or swim-with-whales tourism) on humpback whales in Hervey Bay by monitoring and recording behaviours and behavioural changes before, during and after in-water encounters.
 Our objectives are to (1) better understand if humpback whales change their behaviour due to in-water interactions with humans, (2) identify factors which may influence behaviour change, and (3) provide recommendations to governing authorities, resource managers, and tour operators to ensure that Hervey Bay’s humpback whales are not negatively impacted by swim-with-whales tourism.
 Findings will provide managers with insight into population parameters and habitat use as well as provide local tour operators with guidelines for best practices for this commercial activity.